HuichunChien/Getting-and-Cleaning-Data/CodeBook.md

 * `test_x`: The observations of measurements on 561 features, which are performed by 30 volunteers, in test dataset.

 * `totdata`: Mergeed dataset of the training and the test sets, which is required in part 1 of project.
+* `measurement_id`: The organized IDs for 9 types of measurments related to body, gyro and total, which is creaded by customed file named `measurement_id.R`.

-* `Means`: Measurements on the mean for each measurement, which is required in part 1 of project.
+* `Means`: Measurements on the mean for each measurement, which is required in part 2 of project.
-* `Stds`: Measurements on the standard deviation for each measurement, which is required in part 1 of project.
+* `Stds`: Measurements on the standard deviation for each measurement, which is required in part 2 of project.
 * `Means_Stds`: Dataset combined from `Means` and `Stds`.

 * `activity_idnames`: The descriptive activity names required in part 3 of project.

 * `features_names`: The descriptive variable names required in part 4 of project.